 Sophie starred alongside Game of Thrones star Aidan Gillen and Bridget Jones's Diary actress, Gemma Jones in the episode, who played Amyas and Miss Williams respectively.

 Sophie tied the knot to her royal husband Lord Frederick Windsor back in 2009, and the pair share two children, Maud and Isabella.
-Speaking to Tatler about being unable to work over the last few months due to the lockdown, she said: "It's been alright, but I've been frustrated and tired and stressed out like everyone else.
+Speaking to Tatler about being unable to work back in 2020 due to the lockdown, she said: "It's been alright, but I've been frustrated and tired and stressed out like everyone else.

 She starred in the episode titled Three Little Pigs